tams89/algorithmic-trading/README.md

 A prototype electronic trading solution, which currently supports back-testing using a an input of tick data.

 Key Notes:
-* Based primarily in F# with optimisations for Parallel Processing.
+* Based primarily in F# with optimisations using Parallel Processing.
 * F# Options pricing algorithms.
 * F# Volume Weighted Average Price execution algorithm.
 * Tests present in C# using NUnit, which reference components of the F# library.